krkruk/arduino-robot-tutorial/docs/chapters/6_robot_integration.md

 especially Raspberry Pico and STM32.
 These are way more powerful controllers with decent community support.

 That's all!
 You are on your own in this amazing journey of the embedded world!
-Good luck, have fun, try not hurt yourself in the process!
+Good luck, have fun, nd try not hurt yourself (or others) in the process!

 # References